Rohan2309/Rohan2309/README.md

 ### Hey, I'm Rohan! 👋

-- 🔭 I’m currently working on various web/app projects using Flutter,  React & Node.js.
+- 🔭 I’m currently working on various web/app projects using Flutter,  React & Node.js in some organisations.
 - 🌱 I’m currently learning Augmented Reality.
 - 👯 I’m looking to collaborate on projects that will lead to personal development.
 - 🤔 I’m looking for help with ML/DL.